04 Oct Dream of Home

 This song tied together themes that naturally emerged on the album and so it became the title track.
 I also have a music video for it which I’ll release online next month after I write about all eight songs.
-Next week, I’ll have a post on “Ruby, 6” along with a lyric video for it so please check back for that, if you will.
+Next week, I’ll post on “Ruby, 6” along with a lyric video, so please check back for that, if you will.

 Find Dream of Home on YouTube Music, Bandcamp, Apple Music, Amazon, and Spotify.